What Is Orthognathic Surgery?

-Most individuals who would become orthognathic surgical patients are aware of their problem prior to the diagnosis.
-It is common, however, for that patient to be unaware of the current options that are available to treat their condition.
-In addition, they may have been misled to think that treatment is barbaric and only reserved for the worst of circumstances (the other guy or gal).
+Most individuals who would become orthognathic surgical patients analyse certain symptoms make them aware of their problem prior to the diagnosis.
+But the patient might be unaware of the current options that are available to treat his/her condition.
+In addition, they may have been misled to think that treatment is barbaric and only reserved for the worst of circumstances.
 How do we become candidates for orthognathic surgery?
-As our jaws mature through the course of normal growth and development (i.e. adolescence), it is possible for the growth of the jaws to cease or to come to completion leaving a disharmony of function and esthetics.
+During the growth and development period of our jaws, it is possible for the growth of the jaws to cease or to come to completion leaving a disharmony of function and esthetics.

-For any number of reasons the jaws can, at that time, remain disproportionate in size and shape.
+For various distinguished reasons, the jaws can, at that time, remain disproportionate in size and shape as well as might cause discomfort too.
 The cause of this disharmony and disproportionality is often important when determining a final treatment plan and can be a result of any or all the following:

-- An unfavorable genetic expression of growth (most common)
+- An unfavourable genetic expression of growth (most common)

 - A history of trauma

-- An abnormal or exuberant activity of a growth center from an unknown cause (e.g., the TMJ region)
+- The abnormal or exuberant activity of a growth centre from an unknown cause (e.g., the TMJ region)